jburz2001/jburz2001.github.io/_posts/2025-11-14-polynomial-manifolds-for-dimensionality-reduction.md

 where the factor of $1/2$ was absorbed into each $H_i(\mathbf{0};j,k)$.

-To better understand Equation~\eqref{eqn:pull-out}, we now write out the elements of its matrix operators explicitly:
+To better understand this equation, we now write out the elements of its matrix operators explicitly:

 $$
 \begin{equation}